Nikitha-120404/aws-nosql-books_scraper-pipeline/README.md

-📚 AWS NoSQL Books Data Pipeline

-(Web Scraping → Amazon DocumentDB → Transformation → Amazon DynamoDB)

-📌 Project Overview
+📚 AWS NoSQL Books Data Pipeline (Web Scraping + DocumentDB + DynamoDB) 📌 Project Overview

-This project implements an end-to-end AWS NoSQL data pipeline using Python.
+This project demonstrates a complete end-to-end NoSQL data pipeline on AWS using web-scraped book data.

-Book data is scraped from a public website, stored as raw documents in Amazon DocumentDB, transformed and cleaned, and then loaded into Amazon DynamoDB for scalable NoSQL storage and querying.
+The pipeline extracts book information from a public website, stores raw unstructured data in Amazon DocumentDB, transforms and cleans the data using Python, and loads the processed records into Amazon DynamoDB for scalable NoSQL storage.

-The pipeline reflects a real-world data engineering workflow executed via terminal (PuTTY/SSH) in an AWS environment.
+This project reflects real-world data engineering practices, including web scraping, NoSQL data modeling, data transformation, and cloud-based database integration using AWS services.

-🎯 Key Features
+🎯 Project Objective

+To build a cloud-based NoSQL data pipeline that:

-Web scraping of book metadata using Python
+Scrapes book data from the web using Python

-Raw data storage in Amazon DocumentDB (MongoDB-compatible)
+Stores raw data in Amazon DocumentDB

-Data cleaning and transformation
+Cleans and transforms unstructured data

-Structured data ingestion into Amazon DynamoDB
+Loads structured data into Amazon DynamoDB

-Terminal-based validation and querying

-Secure TLS-based database connections

-🛠 Tech Stack
+Validates stored data using terminal-based queries

+🛠️ Technologies Used

 Programming Language: Python